About Lonely Viking.

 Let’s just put it out there.
 There are tens of thousands of freelancers and agencies who do what we do.
-You can get any one of them to build you a website, plan a digital marketing strategy or design a logo for you.
+You can get any one of them to build you a website, plan and deliver a process automation strategy or design a branding strategy for you.
 You’ll get a product or service at the end of the day, but what you won’t get is the Lonely Viking team invested in the success of your business.

 We don’t work with just anyone.
 That’s because we find great joy in what we do so we seek out clients who we know we will love working with and who we are pretty sure will love working with us.
 Relationships are very important to us so we try to make sure we work with people who are awesome.

 Knowing what we believe in might help you to know.

 Sound like we're a match?